guamoko995/calcbuilder/README.md

 # Calc builder
 BuildСalcFunc builds the СalcFunc function.
 CalcFunc effectively calculates the value of the expression passed to BuildСalcFunc during construction.
 Expression can contain variables.
-CalcFunc obtains the values of variables during calculation using the getVars callback function.
+CalcFunc obtains the values of variables during calculation using the getVar callback function.

 ## Expression format
 - The expression is a [normal Polish notation](https://en.wikipedia.org/wiki/Polish_notation).